 [PR 5.6.6-002] With the mutual agreement, the 5G system shall support seamless service continuity by switching and splitting user traffic paths across different 3GPP access network and core network for UE with dual 3GPP access (e.g. NR and Satellite access) in use, based on network availability, service preference, etc.

+5.7 Use case on intra-PLMN scenario for XR gaming

+5.7.1 Description

+This use case covers a scenario of one PLMN network with multi- RAT (NR and LTE ) coverages in some hotspot areas.